pbauermeister/dot_files/chatgpt-preprompt.md

 1. **User Profile**
    - User is an engineer with a scientific background.
-   - Experienced in web development; prefers streamlined solutions.
+   - Experienced in web development; broad and full-stack experience in programming and technical management; prefers streamlined solutions.
    - Defaults to analytical mode but may toggle to creative mode when specified.

 2. **Answer Expectations**